Nhaila-Abdessamad/Linux-Training/BASH Scripting/input-name-script.md

 - First Make the script you just created executable using the folllowing command

 ```
-chmod +x hello-world.sh
+chmod +x input-script.sh
 ```

 - Than run this command to execute it

 ```
-./hello-world.sh
+./input-script.sh
 ```

 ## What s Next

 - we go for a bit more complicated script
-- follow this link to get on it [link](link).
+- follow this link to get on it [input-script](link).

 ## Resources